JoelEnwald/Depixelator/README.md

 I use De Bruijn sheets to encode the results I want, into look-up tables (LUT's).

 WARNING: The high setting is currently extremely slow, probably due to how the LUT's are searched.
-Prepare to wait a while if processing for big images.
+Prepare to wait a while if processing big images.

 The low setting can be used repeatedly on an image to make it even smoother, though all lines will still be 0, 45 or 90 degree angles